A basic note window with an uncustomised view has the following elements, working top to bottom:

 If a text window is sized very narrow - the sidebar will not be shown regardless of settings.
 You must make the window larger to display the sidebar - circa 570 pixels width seems the cut-off.
 If you make a window with a sidebar narrower than the sidebar is toggled off by Tinderbox.

-If the sidebar is hidden, the View menu item 'Hide Sidebar' will actually re-show the sidebar (assuming Note window width allows) despite the caption - the action is a toggle.
-Alternatively use the feature visibility toggle menu icon bottom left of the text pane.
-Or use shortcut [Cmd]+[Ctrl]+T to toggle sidebar visibility.
+If the sidebar is hidden, the Views menu item 'Hide Sidebar' will actually re-show the sidebar (assuming Note window width allows) despite the caption - the action is a toggle.
+Alternatively use the Sidebar visibility toggle icon bottom left of the text pane.